iamkrunalrk/NeRF-based-image-rendering-and-reconstruction/README.md

-# NeRF-Based Image Rendering and Reconstruction
+# Efficient NeRF for Neural Scene Rendering

 This project implements a **Neural Radiance Fields (NeRF)** model for rendering 3D scenes from 2D images using TensorFlow and Keras.
 The model focuses on volume rendering, computer vision, and neural networks to generate realistic 3D reconstructions from multi-view images.